 - Track your customer order.
 Communicate clearly at each step of the order journey—from the moment the order ships to the time it is delivered.
 Fraudsters cannot claim a package was not delivered if you track and confirm order delivery with your carriers and/or require signed delivery confirmation.

 - Send reminders.
-Customers that receive notifications of upcoming subscription renewals will have a harder time requesting a chargeback.
+Customers who receive notifications of upcoming subscription renewals will have difficulty requesting a chargeback.
 Use a real-time account updater to accurately capture payments.

 - Challenge invalid disputes.
 In addition to costing revenue, letting chargebacks go undisputed can make retailers seem guilty.
-Challenging disputes needs to be conducted within a certain timeframe, which can be difficult for retailers battling fraud on their own.
+Challenging disputes need to be conducted within a certain timeframe and include compelling evidence, which can be difficult for retailers battling fraud alone.

 - Improve customer service.
-Customers that have legitimate purchases and true reasons for requesting a chargeback often feel that the retailer’s customer service was too difficult or unable to help them.
-Customer service staff should be trained to identify types of chargeback reasons and listen empathically to potential authentic chargeback requests, such as: having a family member or child purchase something without permission of the cardholder, stolen credit card concerns, and buyer’s remorse or change of mind.
+Customers with legitimate purchases and true reasons for requesting a chargeback often feel that the retailer’s customer service was too difficult or unable to help them.
+Customer service staff should be trained to identify types of chargeback reasons and listen empathically to potential authentic chargeback requests, such as having a family member or child purchase something without the cardholder’s permission, stolen credit card concerns, and buyer’s remorse or change of mind.
 All of these issues can be addressed through a return policy that prevents customers from having to go to their bank to pursue a refund.

 Why Retailers Need Chargeback Management Support

-There is only so much retailers can do on their own to prevent chargeback fraud.
-Most eCommerce retailers need chargeback management support by subject matter experts that will handle the complex work of monitoring and disputing chargebacks on their behalf.
+There is only so much retailers can do to prevent chargeback fraud.
+Most eCommerce retailers need chargeback protection support by subject matter experts who will handle the complex work of monitoring and disputing fraudulent chargebacks on their behalf.

 Radial offers chargeback management that helps protect eCommerce retailers.
-Our cutting-edge chargeback dispute management process enables retailers to focus on their business while eliminating the need for a specialized team to handle chargeback claims.
+Our cutting-edge chargeback dispute process uses machine learning to enable retailers to focus on their business while eliminating the need for a specialized team to handle chargeback claims.
 Radial experts do the heavy lifting for end-to-end chargeback management so retailers can concentrate on serving customers.